Battle of Hampton Roads: Command

 The Confederate chain of command was anomalous.
 Lieutenant Catesby ap Roger Jones had directed much of the conversion of Merrimack to Virginia, and he was disappointed when he was not named her captain.
 Jones was retained aboard Virginia, but only as her executive officer.
 Ordinarily, the ship would have been led by a captain of the Confederate States Navy, to be determined by the rigid seniority system that was in place.
 Secretary Mallory wanted the aggressive Franklin Buchanan, but at least two other captains had greater seniority and had applied for the post.
 Mallory evaded the issue by appointing Buchanan, head of the Office of Orders and Detail, flag officer in charge of the defenses of Norfolk and the James River.
 As such, he could control the movements of Virginia.
 Technically, therefore, the ship went into the battle without a captain.

 On the Union side, command of the North Atlantic Blockading Squadron was held by Flag Officer Louis M. Goldsborough.
 He had devised a plan for his frigates to engage Virginia, hoping to trap her in their crossfire.
 In the event, his plan broke down completely when four of the ships ran aground (one of them intentionally) in the confined waters of the roadstead.
 On the day of battle, Goldsborough was absent with the ships cooperating with the Burnside Expedition in North Carolina.
 In his absence, leadership fell to his second in command, Captain John Marston of USS Roanoke.
 As Roanoke was one of the ships that ran aground, Marston was unable to materially influence the battle, and his participation is often disregarded.
 Most accounts emphasize the contribution of the captain of Monitor, John L. Worden, to the neglect of others.
+Marston did, however, disregard orders from Secretary of War Gideon Welles to send the Monitor back to Washington, D.C., ahead of the battle, ensuring that it would be present to confront the Merrimack.